DavSanchez/CaptivePortal/README.md

 ## How can I try this on my machine?
 For it to work you will need the following:

-- **A working installation of CoovaChilli and the AAA manager it needs to function.** If you happen to be trying this on a Raspberry Pi with Raspbian OS to use it as a WiFi hotspot (as I did), I strongly recommend using the script provided by GitHub user _Pi Home Server_ at [this repository](https://github.com/pihomeserver/Pi-Hotspot-Script) to have all of this up and running in a snap!
+- **A working installation of CoovaChilli and the AAA manager it needs to function.** The original installation in which this Web App is working uses FreeRADIUS (with daloRADIUS as UI manager), all of them running on a Raspberry Pi.
+Of course, for CoovaChilli to work your device needs at least two network interfaces!

-- **The users on your AAA manager and `./users/users.json` have to be the same!** The IDs don't matter provided they are greater than 0.
+- **The users on your AAA manager and the files `./users/users.json` and `./users/usersOneTime.json` have to be the same!** The IDs don't matter provided they are greater than 0.
 Initially, their `isActive` value must be `false`, as everyone is disconnected from the service at the beginning.

-- **Node.js and a few NPM packages.** This service uses Node.js with the Express and Formidable packages for the backend.
+- **Node.js and a few NPM packages.** This service uses Node.js with the Express, Formidable and Body-Parser packages for the backend (among others, chech the beginning of the file `nodeserver.js`).
 You can install the LTS or the latest version of Node and NPM following the instructions at their [website](https://nodejs.org/).

-- **A browser compatible with MediaStream Recording.** This captive portal service makes use of the MediaStream Recording API to record audio, which means that only clients using browsers that support this API (currently Firefox and Chrome) will be able to get past the landing page and be granted network access.
+- **A browser compatible with MediaStream Recording.** This captive portal service makes use of the MediaStream Recording API to record audio, which means that only clients using browsers that support this API (currently Firefox and Chrome-based browsers) will be able to get past the landing page and be granted network access.
 Let's hope time treats this API well and gives support for it on all other browsers too!